Paul Bouche

-Paul Bouche (born February 13, 1970) is an American television host, comedian, media personality and television producer.
+Paul Bouche (born February 13, 1970) is an Emmy Award Winning American television host, comedian, media personality and television producer.
 He is the host, creator and producer of a variety of television and radio programs as well as the face and producer of a YouTube Channel.
 He is Chief Creative Officer of Astracanada Productions, a Media Production Company based in Miami Florida since 1995.
 Bouche has worked as a TV and radio host and comedian in the United States and Latin America.
 He is best known for creating and hosting the television show A Oscuras Pero Encendidos from 1995 to 2001.
 He launched "La Boca Loca de Paul," in 2007, a daily variety show originated in Miami which continues to air in syndication in various markets in the United States, Puerto Rico and Latin America.

 Career

 Bouche produced and hosted A Oscuras Pero Encendidos (In The Dark But Turned On) from 1995 until 2001.
 It was the first Late Night Show specifically designed for the US Hispanic Market.

 In 1997, he received an Emmy Award from the National Academy of Television Arts and Sciences.

 After starting as a local Miami production, in 1998 Galavisión (Univision's cable network) signed a distribution deal to carry A Oscuras Pero Encendidos via cable TV to national Hispanic audiences in the United States.
 In June 2000 the Telemundo Network signed the show for National TV broadcast in America and Puerto Rico. / Led by Paul A Oscuras Pero Encendidos, spent 6 years on the air.

 In 2000, Bouche launched the humorous talk show "Sobre Ruedas" for WQBA 1140AM, a Univision Radio station in the city of Miami.
 In September 2001, he launched the national morning drive show "Arriba Con Paul" for the Radio Unica Network reaching 80% of the Hispanic market in the United States.

 In 2004, Paul hosted the Spanish language version of the British television comedy talk show So Graham Norton co-produced by So Television, Zeal Entertainment and Astracanada Productions Inc. in London.
 In 2006, he hosted the “Advertising Age Hispanic creative Advertising Awards” gala.

 In 2007, Bouche returned to television with La Boca Loca De Paul (Paul's Crazy Mouth) a daily variety and comedy talk show.
 Since its inception the show generated substantial rating increases in its time period.
 In 2009, he was tapped by Univision's sister Network Telefutura to help launch and co-host of the national TV gossip show entitled La Tijera.

 In 2011, "La Boca Loca De Paul" launched nationally in the US and Puerto Rico through Mega TV and in the Dominican Republic.
 The format scored top ratings for the station in the 18-49 and 25 to 54 demographics.